D&H Distributing: Products and services

-Current Leadership
+Leadership

-Michael Schwab and Dan Schwab are co-presidents at D&H Distributing which was founded in 1918 by their grandfather.
+Michael Schwab and Dan Schwab are co-presidents at D&H Distributing, which was founded in 1918 by their grandfather.
 They were named co-presidents of D&H Distributing in 2008.
-Since D&H Co-Presidents Michael Schwab and Dan Schwab took over day-to-day operations, the distributor has grown from a $1.45 billion company into a $4+ billion company.
-During that time frame, the value of the company’s Employee Stock Ownership Plan has grown 300 percent.
-The company had 1,300 employees as of February 2020.
+Since D&H Co-Presidents Michael Schwab and Dan Schwab took over day-to-day operations, the distributor has grown from a $1.45 billion company into a nearly $6 billion company.
+During that time frame, the value of the company’s Employee Stock Ownership Plan has grown more than 300 percent.
+The company had 1,600+ employees as of November 2024.